-What is the IGRP Protocol? | The Interior Gateway Routing Protocol in Networking
+What is the IGRP Protocol? | How Does It Work in the Network?

 IGRP (Interior Gateway Routing Protocol) is a way for data to travel through a network.
 In our modern world, computer networks help us communicate quickly and effectively.
 But when setting up this communication, we use specific routing protocols like this.